nf-core/bacass/docs/usage.md

 Specifies a configuration file for the [DFAST](https://github.com/nigyta/dfast_core) annotation method.
 This can be used instead of PROKKA if required to specify a specific config file for annotation.
 If you want to know how to create your config file, please refer to the [DFAST](https://github.com/nigyta/dfast_core) readme on how to create one.

+> The default config is just included for testing, so if you want to annotate using DFAST, you have to create a config!

 ### `--input`

 Use this to specify the location of your input design file.
 For example: